- Why Is My HDD Slow?

 Why Is My HDD Slow?

-- Bad sectors.
-The more bad sectors your HDD has, the slower it will get.
+- Bad sectors: The more bad areas your hard drive has, the slower it gets.

 How to Speed Up a Hard Drive Performance